-Presbyopia, an age-related refractive error that results in the need for reading glasses, is very common in those with cataracts.
+Presbyopia, an age-related condition that results in the need for reading glasses, is very common in those with cataracts.
 Presbyopia correcting IOLs are designed to treat the cataract, correct presbyopia, improve vision at varying distances, and reduce the need for reading glasses after cataract surgery.
 These premium lenses represent multi-tasking at it’s finest.
 Click here to compare the presbyopia correcting lenses that we offer.

-This is the first accommodating intraocular lens (IOL) – accommodating meaning the lens moves naturally within the eye.
-It’s designed to improve depth of focus at all distances, which can be more effective than multifocal lenses.
+This is the first accommodating intraocular lens (IOL) – accommodating meaning that the lens moves naturally within the eye.
+Crystalens is designed to improve depth of focus at all distances, which can be more effective than multifocal lenses.
 Read More

 PanOptix Trifocal Lens

-The AcrySof IQ PanOptix is the only trifocal IOL available in the United States.
+The AcrySof® IQ PanOptix® is the only trifocal IOL available in the United States.
 Using a trifocal lens, patients experience vision as it was always meant to be at all distances: near, far, and intermediate.
+Read More

 Astigmatism Correcting Toric IOLs